Estimated reading time: 12 minutes

 Sometimes people get confused between fajitas and tacos.
 Fajitas are strips of cooked meat with onions and peppers rolled up in a flour tortilla.
 Tacos contain shredded, grilled or ground meat, with cold veggies added, in a hard or soft tortilla carrier.
 They tend to be smaller than fajitas and they are simply folded in half to hold the filling.

 Much of the debate around Tacos is centred around the carrier.
 Whether it should be crunchy or soft and whether it should be made from corn or wheat.
-Here there are no right or wrongs.
-It’s true that in Mexico soft corn versions would be the most common, the only thing you really need to know is that, in all their shapes and types, they are delicious!

-The traditional taco ingredients needed for a Mexican tacos recipe are either a hard corn one (a ‘shell’) or soft flour tortilla, a meat filling, and a variety of toppings.
+The traditional taco ingredients needed for a Mexican tacos recipe are either a hard corn one (a ‘shell’) or a soft flour tortilla, a meat filling, and a variety of toppings.
 So here is what you need to make them:

 The most important part!
 Without this, it just doesn’t work.
 You have a couple of choices.
 Are you looking for how to make taco shells?
-You can make an easy taco shell recipe using Gran Luchito Hard Shell Tacos.
-Simply bake in the oven for a few mins and they become warm and super crispy!
+You can create an easy taco shell recipe using Gran Luchito Hard Shell Tacos.
+Simply bake them in the oven for a few mins and they become warm and super crispy!
 Our Soft Taco Wraps are perfect if you want your tacos in a soft tortilla.

 Now onto taco fillings!
 Anything goes here.
 Pork, beef, chicken, salmon, prawns, the list goes on.
-As mentioned earlier, the meat can also be ground, grilled, shredded or slow cooked for a tacos recipe.
+As mentioned earlier, the meat can also be ground, grilled, shredded or slow-cooked for a tacos recipe.
 If you are vegetarian, you can substitute meat with beans, avocado, halloumi, mushrooms or sweet potato to name a few.
 Our range of Fajita & Taco Mixes can easily be used to make a taco seasoning for your chosen fillings.